zardini123/KiCad-Component-Manager/README.md

     - One at a time, click the entry and press "Migrate Libraries" button
   - Press OK to save library entries
   - Quit KiCad
-- Merge migrated library
+- Merge migrated library by running `post-migrate` command
+- Open KiCad and enjoy!

+## What it does

+- `add`:
+  - @TODO
+- `merge`:
+  - Modifies the new symbol's "Footprint" property to point to its footprint
-  - Run @TODO
+  - @TODO

 ## To view 3D model link of footprints